 Unique Considerations

-- Type of Biohazard: Different types of biohazards (e.g., infectious materials, chemical spills, or trauma scenes) require specific cleanup protocols and safety measures.
+- Type of Biohazard: Different biohazards (e.g., bloodborne pathogens, chemical spills) require specific cleanup protocols and safety measures.

 Special Equipment